Functions in DiVA

 The authority record also includes an author page in DiVA where a person's various name forms, affiliation history and publications are displayed.
 This page also shows the ORCID number and it is possible to add links to external web pages, i.e. profile pages at the organization.
 It is also possible to add a shorter biography.

-Long-term archiving is not included as one of DiVA's services.
-However, there is support for retrieving digital files, via so-called archive package in METS format, to an authenticated e-archive for further long-term archiving.
+There is support for retrieving digital files, via so-called archive package in METS format, to an authenticated e-archive for further long-term archiving.
 Special adjustments have been made in DiVA to also handle failed or confidential work.

-Stable links (URN:NBN)
+Persistent links (URN:NBN)

 Link to external web shop